DataDog/integrations-core/fluxcd/README.md

 Starting from Agent release 7.51.0, the Fluxcd check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

-**WARNING**: This check uses [OpenMetrics](https://docs.datadoghq.com/integrations/openmetrics/) to collect metrics from the OpenMetrics endpoint Fluxcd can expose, which requires Python 3.

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->